Standard Types of Home Inspections in Central Florida: A Buyer’s Guide

 Eric Stalnaker

-12/6/20252 min read
+12/6/20253 min read

-The most common is the general home inspection.
+The most common type of inspection is the general home inspection.
 This thorough evaluation covers the structural, mechanical, and electrical systems of a house.
 Inspectors look at the roof, foundation, HVAC system, plumbing, and electrical components to ensure everything is in good working order.
 This inspection often serves as the foundation for any negotiation or repair requests during a sale.
 This may come with a 4-Point inspection - a basic report that insurance companies require.

 Another important inspection is the pest and termite inspection also known as a WDO Inspection.
 In Central Florida, termites, carpenter ants, and other wood-destroying organisms are common.
 Licensed pest inspectors check for signs of infestation and damage.
 Termite reports are often required by lenders before closing, making this inspection critical for both buyers and sellers.

 Even though some inspections are optional, completing them provides peace of mind.
 They uncover hidden problems, help estimate repair costs, and allow buyers to make informed decisions.
 Sellers benefit too, as pre-listing inspections can address issues in advance, making a home more appealing and reducing delays during the sale.
+Reports can even be attached to the listing, a great idea if the home has minimal issues.

 In Central Florida, where weather and wildlife present unique challenges, understanding standard inspections is essential.
 Working with experienced inspectors and your real estate agent ensures you cover all necessary evaluations and avoid surprises.
+I have several inspectors I've worked with over the years, and can recommend several to you.

 Bottom Line:

 Home inspections are a key step in any Central Florida real estate transaction.
 From general home inspections to pest, roof, and specialized evaluations, these assessments protect buyers, sellers, and their investment.
 Knowing what inspections are standard helps ensure a smoother, more confident transaction.
+For sellers, preparing for the inspection prior to listing the home can be an incredible benefit.

 Ready to navigate a home inspection in Central Florida?
 I have worked with several trusted inspectors and I can help guide you through the process from start to finish.
 Call me today!